Last Updated on July 2, 2026 by Daniel Globe

 Key Takeaways

-- Ayers Rock, also known as Uluru, is a large sandstone rock formation in the Northern Territory of Australia, and is a sacred site for the indigenous Anangu people.
+- Ayers Rock, also known as Uluru, is a 348-meter sandstone monolith in the Northern Territory and a sacred site for the Anangu people.

-- Autumn brings milder temperatures and is a great time for hiking and exploring the area around Ayers Rock.
+- Autumn (Mar–May) brings milder temperatures and is one of the best times for hiking and exploring.

-- Spring is a beautiful time to visit Ayers Rock, with wildflowers in bloom and comfortable temperatures for outdoor activities.
+- Spring (Sep–Nov) brings wildflowers and comfortable temperatures for outdoor activities.

 Summer: December-February